In this guide we’ll look at the best wood burning stoves for the UK market.

 The first few times this stove is used it does give off a chemical smell, so you may need to open the windows.
 After a few uses, this is no longer a problem, though.

 The stove provides plenty of heat for its size and offers great value for money.
+It is the best wood burning stove if you want the flexibility of using different types of fuels.

 This wood burner is easy to use and clean and looks great in use.
 It easily heats up a medium sized room and the heat will spread to the rest of the house, too.
+This is another great choice to go for if you are on the market for the best wood burning stove for your home.

 Wood Burning Stove Buying Guide